Princess Margaret: 5 Fascinating Facts About the Rebellious Royal

 Princess Margaret leaving Clarence House in London for Westminster Abbey on her wedding day — May 6, 1960.
 Photo: Central Press/Getty Images

 The popularity of Netflix’s The Crown has resulted in a renewed interest in the Queen’s only sibling, Princess Margaret.
-And whether you lived through her romances and divorce and bucking of royal norms, or are learning about them on the hit Netflix series — in which Margaret’s played by Vanessa Kirby in the first two seasons, and currently by Helena Bonham Carter in season’s three and four — there’s something about a royal who likes to ruffle the establishment’s feathers that appeals to every generation.
+And whether you lived through her romances and divorce, and bucking of royal norms, or are learning about them on the hit Netflix series — in which Margaret is played by Vanessa Kirby in the first two seasons, and by Helena Bonham Carter in season’s three and four — there’s something about a royal who likes to ruffle the establishment’s feathers that appeals to every generation.

-Princess Margaret died in 2002, so on what would have been her 90th birthday (August 21) we’re looking back on some fascinating facts about one of our favourite rebellious royal .
+Princess Margaret died in 2002 at age 71, so we’re looking back on some of the most fascinating facts about one of our favourite rebellious royals.